jerrythomas/kavach/README.md

 ## Getting started

 Get started quickly using [degit](https://github.com/Rich-Harris/degit).
-Select the library you want to use and run degit to get a sample app.
+Select the library you want to use and run "degit" to get a sample app.

 ```bash
 npx degit jerrythomas/kavach/sites/skeleton my-app